 One of the key indicators of a productive dairy farm is the reproductive and insemination performance in the farm.
 For achieving successful breeding and growth rates in the herd, on the other hand, reproductive and insemination cycles need to be monitored thoroughly.
 With the Breeding & Insemination Module, you will be able to track all reproductive cycles easily and, the system will provide you automatic warnings.
 For example, a specific while after you enter an insemination procedure, the system will automatically remind you that you have to perform pregnancy checks.

-If, for instance, data entries were successfully made with respect to a pregnancy check, the drying off procedure for the animal concerned will automatically be added onto your daily to do list, when it becomes due.
+If, for instance, data entries were successfully made with respect to a pregnancy check, the drying off procedure for the animal concerned will automatically be added to your daily to do list when it becomes due.

 In addition to all these features, you can track so many essential tasks such as verifying the identities of animals inseminated with respective dates of insemination, or, the number of days passed after insemination, the date of pregnancy check and monitoring of pregnancy check results with associated data, separately for each animal in the farmyard.

-In order to boost your reproductive performance across your operation, you should record all procedures hitherto delivered on each of your animals for breeding, in detail.
-For instance, an postpartum uterine examination and a cyst treatment performed as a result will provide vital information for decision-making on insemination, upon the next heat detection.
-All you need to do is to mark the particular procedure delivered for a particular animal easily on your cell phone or PC, on the relevant records of that animal, so that you can retrieve the same easily at any time later, whenever the requirement arises.
-The dates will be displayed along with the number of days elapsing in between.
+In order to boost your reproductive performance across your operation, you should record all procedures delivered to each of your animals for breeding in detail.
+For instance, a postpartum uterine examination and a cyst treatment performed as a result will provide vital information for decision-making on insemination upon the next heat detection.
+All you need to do is to mark the particular procedure delivered for a particular animal easily on your cell phone or PC on the relevant records for that animal so that you can retrieve the same information easily at a later date, whenever the need arises.
+The dates will be displayed along with the number of days elapsed in between.
 Thus, you don’t need to calculate time to see if 21 days have actually elapsed after a date you see on your cell phone.

 Easy Data Entry

-By simply selecting the animal of desire, you may easily enter all necessary data.
-You may quickly set many details such as semen to be used an the person to handle insemination.
-You can create reports in such form and content as you desire, with the dynamic reporting feature.
+By simply selecting the animal you’re interested in, you can easily enter all necessary data.
+You may quickly set many details such as semen to be used and the person to handle insemination.
+You can create reports in such form and content as you desire with the dynamic reporting feature.

-You may review past insemination procedures that a particular animal had undergone and thus easily compare its performance.
-Besides, you may review the separate performances of inseminated animals, as well.
+You can review past insemination procedures that a particular animal had undergone and thus easily compare its performance.
+You can also review the separate performances of inseminated animals, as well.

-For ease of use, you may perform all functions associated with breeding and insemination, by initially selecting the animal.
-Apart from and in addition to above, you may also perform operations on multiple animals as a whole on birth addition, insemination and examination screens.
+For ease of use, you can perform all functions associated with breeding and insemination by initially selecting the animal.
+Apart from and in addition to above, you can also perform operations on multiple animals as a whole on birth addition, insemination and examination screens.